Every once in a while, a new traffic source will become all the rage.

 We’ll start with this method and then fill in the blanks.

-Method 2: Search on metareddit
+Search on metareddit

-Step 2: Study your chosen subreddits
+Step 2: Study your chosen subpages

 Next up is to discover how the Redditors in your particular subreddits think.

 The best place to start is with the top posts of all time.
-You can sort the subreddit by clicking on the “top” option above the submissions and then sorting it to “all time” or the “past year.”
+You can sort the subreddit by clicking on the top option above the submissions and then sorting it to all-time or the past year.

-I recommend noting down any particular opinions that stand out.
+We recommend noting down any particular opinions that stand out.
 This is especially important if you’re targeting multiple subreddits because they will often have different opinions on controversial subjects.

 After you’ve learned a little bit about the subreddit’s past, it’s time to familiarize yourself with the current state of the subreddit.
 While they mostly stay the same, opinions and behavior of subreddits can change a bit over time.